Chia-Network/chia-blockchain/README.md

 Farmers are entities in the network who use their hard drive space to try to create blocks (like Bitcoin's miners), and earn block rewards.
 First, you must generate some hard drive plots, which can take a long time depending on the [size of the plots](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes) (the k variable).
 Then, run the farmer + full node with the following script.
-A full node is also started, which you can ssh into to view the node UI (previous ssh command).
+A full node is also started.
 You can also change the working directory and final directory for plotting, with the "-t" and "-d" arguments to the create_plots script.
 ```bash
 python -m scripts.create_plots -k 20 -n 10